lmapii/practical-zephyr/02_devicetree_basics/readme.md

 /include/ "nrf_common.dtsi"
 ```

-The reason for this discrepancy is that Zephyr uses the C/C++ preprocessor to resolve includes - and for resolving actual C macros that are used within DTS files.
-This happens in the call to the CMake function `zephyr_dt_preprocess` in the devicetree CMake module.
+The reason for this discrepancy is that Zephyr uses the `C/C++` preprocessor to resolve includes - and for resolving actual `C` macros that are used within DTS files.
+This happens in the call to the CMake function `zephyr_dt_preprocess` in the mentioned devicetree CMake module.

-Let's have a look at the include tree of the devicetree source file of the nRF52840 development kit used in my build:
+Let's have a look at the "include" tree of the devicetree source file of the nRF52840 development kit used in my build:

 ```
 nrf52840dk_nrf52840.dts